alphagov/govuk-developer-docs/source/manual/changing-organisation-slug.html.md

 ### 3)  Clear the organisation cache in Maslow:

-Restart the workers using fabric:
+Restart the workers using Fabric:

 ```
 fab $environment class:backend sdo:'service maslow reload'